trailofbits/pasta/README.md

 ```

 If you do not plan to tinker with or work on PASTA, then we recommend adding in
 `--release` so that you get a release build of LLVM.
-If you only want to tinker,
-then maybe you want to use `--debug` to only build a debug build.

 It is important *do not forget the `llvm-15[pasta]`* option, otherwise it will not build
 and subsequently the projects built in next step will try to link system libraries